huhx/compose_image_picker/README.md

 ## 🎨&nbsp;Usage

-1. Create the picker Composable that you can implement the callback onPicked and onClose
+1. Create Composable method and you can implement the callback onPicked and onClose
 ```kotlin
 @Composable
 fun ImagePicker(